sofiamejiamuro/js/basics/basics.md

 Falsy value: undefined, null, 0, '', NaN.
 All of them became false when evaluated in a if statement, are falsy because they are not false per se, they became false.

-Truthy valau: NOT falsy values
+Truthy value: NOT falsy values

 ```js
 var height;